-Homework is usually assigned ONLINE (www.math.unt.edu/~kdahal/Teaching Portfolio) for every class period.
+Homework is usually assigned ONLINE (math.unt.edu/~koshal/teachingportfolio.html) for every class period.
 Unless otherwise stated, all homework assignments are due at the beginning of the next class period.
 NO LATE HOMEWORK will be accepted for any reason whatsoever.
 A grade of zero will be assigned to any homework assignment not turned in at the time class begins.
 NO EXCEPTIONS.
-At the end of the semester, four of your lowest daily grades (including zeros) will be dropped from the calculation of your homework grades average.
-Save these drop grades for illnesses and/or unforeseen emergency situations.
-If you know that you will not be in class in time to turn in an assignment, you may turn it in EARLY to me personally.
-Homework dropped off at my office, slid under my office door, handed to someone in my office or into the Math Department office is NOT considered turned in.
-Math dept staff are explicitly instructed to NOT accept homework on my behalf.
+If you know that you will not be in class in time to turn in an assignment, you may turn it in EARLY to me personally or you can slide the Home work under my office door or hand it to someone in my office any time before the due date.
+But the Home work handed into the Math Department office is NOT considered turned in.
+Math dept staffs are explicitly instructed to NOT accept homework on my behalf.
 Electronically submitted homework (fax or email) will not be accepted, regardless of reason.
 You or someone in lieu of you must attend class promptly and submit the assignment(s) in order to have the assignments accepted.

-Incomplete, the Grade of:
+I won't drop any low Home works grades.
+Instead, towards the end of the semester I may allow you to work on at most three missed HWs, as their make-up HWs.
+Incomplete, the Grade of "I":

-Beginning Tuesday, November 11, a student that qualifies may request a grade of "I", incomplete.
-An "I" is a non-punitive grade given only if ALL three of the following criteria are satisfied.
+non-punitive grade given only if ALL three of the following criteria are satisfied.
 They are: